janecker/goxlr-interface/README.md

 License
 -------
-This project is licensed under [MIT](https://opensource.org/licenses/MIT) license.
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 Attribution